jeb495/text-welcome-animation/README.md

 #### Please Note:
-    you must have Node JS and Anime.js installed on your system
+    you must have Node JS and *Anime.js* installed on your system

+    Anime.js is not quite required, though having it installed may fix some unexpected errors